F0RIS/Mikrotik-export-parser/README.md

 3. Insert these lines inside index.js file, save it
 4. Open terminal in current folder and execute:

-`node index.js >> file.csv`
+`node index.js > file.csv`

+## Additional

+You can change output format by changing `EXPORT_TYPE` to predefined values in `EExportType`

-Now you can import that csv file to word, excel or anywhere you want
+Now you can import that csv file to word, excel, google contatcs or anywhere you want